 Donate to CFOH today

-Children’s Flight of Hope provides air transportation for children to access specialized medical care.
-Both commercial and private options are available and CFOH also supports some international requests through a partnership with American Airlines, CFOH is able to support international requests.
-All children must be medically stable as CFOH is not an air ambulance service and no medical support is provided during the flight.
+Children’s Flight of Hope (CFOH) provides air transportation for children to access specialized medical care.
+Commercial and private options are available and CFOH also supports some international requests through a partnership with American Airlines.
+CFOH is not an air ambulance service and no medical support is provided during the flight.
 Flights are provided in three ways:

-If a child’s physician deems that a child requires a private flight to medical reasons, CFOH pays for the services of a private air charter company or acquires a flight and crew donation through our generous corporate partners.
+If a child requires a private flight for verified medical reasons, CFOH arranges and funds services through a private air charter company or acquires a flight and crew donation through our generous corporate partners.
 These flights assist some of our most medically vulnerable clients.

-In April 2016, Children’s Flight of Hope began administering a portion of American Airlines “Miles for Our Well-Being” program.
-This partnership has extended CFOH’s ability to provide support to children internationally and domestically.
+Since 2016, CFOH has administered part of the American Airlines “Miles for Our Well-Being” program.
+This partnership has extended CFOH’s ability to provide support to children domestically and internationally.
 Children must be referred to CFOH directly from American Airlines or through an approved partner organization.
-To learn more about Miles for Our Well-Being, visit its website or contact the program by email.
+To learn more about Miles for Our Well-Being, visit this website.

 Commitment to Our Families

-Though our budget is not unlimited, we try very hard to live by the motto “Once a CFOH family, always a CFOH family.”
-We know that one appointment is not always enough to treat an illness or injury.
+Though our budget is not unlimited, we make every effort to live by the motto “Once a CFOH family, always a CFOH family.”
+We understand that one appointment is often not enough to treat an illness or injury.
 Once a child has been accepted into our program, we strive to provide flights for the duration of the treatment or medical care needed, becoming a integral part of each child’s treatment plan.
 Our consistency brings comfort throughout a family’s medical journey.

-CFOH provides each child with a backpack care package upon their first flight with us that includes travel essentials, soft blanket, aviation teddy bear, coloring books and details about what to expect when traveling.
-On commercial flights, CFOH staff contacts the airlines and airport security to ensure the day of travel is as logistically seamless as possible.
-On private flights, a CFOH Family Flight Liaison accompanies the family on the flight to provide non-medical support to the family and pilots as needed.
+We send each child a backpack care package before their first CFOH flight containing travel essentials, a cuddly blanket and aviation teddy bear, coloring books and details about what to expect when traveling.
+On commercial flights, CFOH staff contacts the airlines and airport security to ensure the day of travel is as logistically smooth as possible.
+On private flights, a CFOH Family Flight Liaison accompanies the family on the flight to provide any non-medical support.